jamo/hyperambient/README.md

  plugins: ["hyperambient"],
  ```

+HyperTerm should automatically load the plugin.
+If it does not, perform a "Full Reload" for the change to take effect.

 ## How to use

 It automatically checks for ambient light changes and changes color shceme if neccesary - keep on using hyperterm for a while when ambient lightning condition change.